aimee-mcneil-melville/ToDo-Full-Stack/README.md

 - narrowing types
 - using generics

-You may find these useful at some points in bootcamp, but are supporting pieces or are less commonly going to be seen at first.
+You may find these useful at some points in bootcamp, but they are supporting pieces or are less commonly going to be seen at first.

 ## Official Resources